Record 31.19 million foreign nationals entered Japan in 2019 | The Japan Times

 The number of foreign nationals who entered Japan in 2019 came to 31.19 million, logging a record high for the seventh consecutive year, the Immigration Services Agency said in a preliminary report Friday.

-The number grew by 1.09 million from the previous year amid increased demand for travel to Japan, mainly among Chinese people.
+The number grew by 1.09 million from the previous year amid increased demand for travel to Japan, mainly among Chinese.

 People from China made up the largest share of new foreign entrants, growing 24.7 percent to 7.42 million.
-They were followed by people from South Korea, at 5.34 million, and those from Taiwan, at 4.52 million.
+They were followed by South Korean nationals, at 5.34 million, and those from Taiwan, at 4.52 million.